 |3.
 It is used to understand the behavior of the software.||3.
 It is used to test the server and the database saved on back-end.|

 We noticed that the UI testing and back-end testing both is important for web development.
 The user interface testing is used to detect the performance of all the applications and the web services and the back-end testing is for the database setup of the website both are for website performance.

 UI examine the overall performance and hurdles and back-end is for the data server and organization of this data.
-User interface testing is valid for the web service and application to conduct detailed checking of issues and solves these issues, and for the database, the back-end testing is an authentic process.
+User interface testing (which is different from API testing) is valid for the web service and application to conduct detailed checking of issues and solves these issues, and for the database, the back-end testing is an authentic process.
 In back-end testing, the general user interface has not required the requests directly pass with some browser which is permanently required.
 In the user, interface testing is done with the help of the general user interface.
 The general user interface is for overall functions and not for back-end which deals with database.

 The LoadView platform can execute performance tests on your websites, applications, APIs, databases, servers, and more.
 Sign up for the free trial and get $20 in load testing credits to start!